ancobar/repsol-datathon-2025/README.md

 Ricardo Urech, Blanca Burgaleta, Ana Cortés, Vibhushan Balaji & Tomás Valbuena

+## 📁 Dataset

+The dataset used in this project was provided by Repsol as part of the IE Sustainability Datathon 2025 and contains confidential industrial and meteorological data.

+Due to confidentiality agreements, the raw data cannot be shared publicly.
+However, all results, code logic, and methodologies are fully available in this repository.

+**Data Description:**
+- Hourly solar generation and electricity consumption data from an industrial facility.
+- Meteorological inputs from four nearby weather grid points.
+- Time-aligned to the Europe/Madrid timezone.

 ## 🚀 Key Highlights

 - 📈 **XGBoost model (weekday-only)** achieved **MAE = 4.91 kWh**